algorand/mule/docs/agents/README.md

 ## Optional Parameters

 * buildArgs
-  * Environment variables that are set in the started container ([] by default)
+  * `docker` build arguments that are passed to the `docker build` command.
+  * [Command substitution](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html) is supported for build argument values.
 * env
-  * Environment variables that are set in the started container ([] by default)
+  * Environment variables that are set in the started container (`[]` by default).
 * volumes
-  * This used to list any extra volumes you would like to mount on to the started container, using the syntax of the docker run `-v` option. ([] by default)
+  * This used to list any extra volumes you would like to mount on to the started container, using the syntax of the docker run `-v` option (`[]` by default).
 * shell
   * Shell that will be used in the docker container (`'bash'` by default).
 * workDir